 Role of the Provincial Government

-British Columbia must be involved in treaty negotiations because many issues fall under provincial jurisdiction, most importantly Crown land and resources.
+British Columbia is involved in treaty negotiations because many issues fall under provincial jurisdiction, most importantly Crown land and resources.

-- ensure that treaties work in British Columbia;
+- Treaties work in British Columbia

-- ensure that treaties are fair and affordable;
+- Treaties are fair and affordable

-What is Aboriginal self-government?
+What is self-government?